-Together the community co-PI and scientific co-PI prepares a two to three page overview in response to the questions below.
+Together the community co-PI and academic co-PI prepares a two to three page overview in response to the questions below.
 Please include the questions with the answers filled in underneath when you submit.

 - 1. Who is part of your partnership?
 What experience, interests, and skills do they bring? - 2.
 Describe your experience and position in your organization/institution. - 3.
 How did your partnership meet and why have you chosen to work together?
 If you are an existing partnership, how did you begin to work together and what is your history of working together? - 4.
-Describe each partner's experience working in partnerships and/or collaborations (other than above) and (if applicable) in community-based participatory research. - 5.
+Describe each partner's experience working in partnerships and/or collaborations (other than above) and (if applicable) in community-partnered participatory research. - 5.
 Describe your common research interests.
 For example, describe the types of research questions that are interesting to you. - 6.
 If there are other individuals who are likely to be significantly involved in the research process with your partnership, please describe them and their proposed contribution.
-Please note: if you would like one of them to be considered for participation in th program, please indicate who they are and why it would be important for them to participate.
-QuickStart cannot guarantee that more than two partners will be able to participate in the program; however, we will consider a third partner if there is available space.

-B. Description of the Organization/Institution Involved (1-2 pages each).
-Each partner prepares a one to two page overview of their organization/institution they will represent in the QuickStart program,, that includes the following details.
-Please include the questions with the answers filled in underneath when you submit.

-- 1. Describe the mission of the organization/institution, the issue the organization/institution focuses on, the geographic reach of the organization/institution, the demographics of the population the organization/institution serves, and the types of services the organization/institution provides. - 2.
+Please note: if you would like one of them to be considered for participation in the program, please indicate who they are and why it would be important for them to participate.
+QuickStart cannot guarantee that more than two partners will be able to participate in the program; however, we will consider a third partner if there is available space. - B. Description of the Organization/Institution Involved (1-2 pages each).
+Each partner prepares a one to two page overview of their organization/institution they will represent in the QuickStart program, that includes the following details.
+Please include the questions with the answers filled in underneath when you submit. - 1.
+Describe the mission of the organization/institution, the issue the organization/institution focuses on, the geographic reach of the organization/institution, the demographics of the population the organization/institution serves, and the types of services the organization/institution provides. - 2.
 Describe your organization/institution's experience collaborating with others. - 3.
 Describe the research interests of the organization/institution (if different than above). - 4.
 Given the research needs and interests of the organization/institution, why is the individual applying a good candidate for this program? - 5.
 How will the organization/institution select a replacement for the individual if he/she resigns his/her position with the organization/institution? - C. Is there anything else you would like the QuickStart team to know as we consider your application?

-QuickStart Application Guidelines for Community Co-PIs seeking a Scientist Co-PI
+QuickStart Application Guidelines for Community Co-PI seeking an Academic Co-PI

-The Community co-PI should fill out the overview form on the next page (page 13) and provide a narrative overview in response to the questions on the following page (page 14).
-Combine all pages of the application into a single pdf and email it to QuickStart@cabreastcancer.org by January 15, 2018, 5pm PST.
+The applicant should fill out the overview form on the next page (page 15) and provide a narrative overview in response to the questions on the following page (page 16).
+Combine all pages of the application into a single pdf and email it to QuickStartTP@gmail.com by January 14, 2022, 5pm PST.

-If the community co-PI is selected for the QuickStart program, the team will assist them in identifying and reaching out to potential scientist co-PIs to work with.
-Additionally, we will make introductions to scientists if we know of potential candidates.
-The QuickStart team cannot promise that the community co-PI will be able to find a partner in advance of starting the program, however all reasonable efforts will be made to facilitate a match.
+If the applicant is selected for QuickStart TA to find a partner, the QuickStart staff will assist them in identifying and reaching out to potential partners to work with.
+Additionally, we will make introductions to potential partners if we know of candidates.
+The QuickStart team cannot promise that the applicant will be able to find a partner in advance of starting the program, however all reasonable efforts will be made to facilitate a match.